• Sign In

 Medicare Supplements

-What it covers: Medicare Supplements, also known as Medigap policies, are private insurance plans designed to work alongside Original Medicare (Parts A and B).
-They help cover some of the healthcare costs that Medicare doesn’t fully pay, like copayments, coinsurance, and deductibles.
+What it covers: Medicare Supplements, also known as Medigap policies, are private insurance plans designed to complement Original Medicare (Parts A and B) and enhance your Medicare coverage options.
+These plans help cover some healthcare costs that Medicare doesn’t fully pay, such as copayments, coinsurance, and deductibles.

 Additional Information

-You are eligible for Medicare if you meet one of the following criteria:
+You qualify for Medicare if you meet one of the following criteria for Medicare eligibility:

-• Age 65 or older: You can enroll in Medicare three months before your 65th birthday, the month of your birthday, or three months after.
+Age 65 or older: You can enroll in Medicare three months before your 65th birthday, during your birthday month, or three months after.

-• Under 65 with a qualifying disability: If you’ve been receiving Social Security Disability Insurance (SSDI) for at least 24 months, you may be eligible for Medicare regardless of age.
+Under 65 with a qualifying disability: If you have been receiving Social Security Disability Insurance (SSDI) for at least 24 months, you may be eligible for Medicare regardless of age.

-• Other specific conditions: Certain health conditions, like End-Stage Renal Disease (ESRD) or Amyotrophic Lateral Sclerosis (ALS), may make you eligible for Medicare at any age.
+Other specific conditions: Certain health conditions, such as End-Stage Renal Disease (ESRD) or Amyotrophic Lateral Sclerosis (ALS), can make you eligible for Medicare at any age.

 When to Enroll in Medicare

-There are specific times when you can sign up for Medicare:
+There are specific times when you can sign up for Medicare coverage options:

-• Initial Enrollment Period (IEP): This period lasts 7 months — it starts 3 months before you turn 65, includes your birthday month, and ends 3 months after.
+Initial Enrollment Period (IEP): This period lasts 7 months — starting 3 months before you turn 65, including your birthday month, and ending 3 months after.

 Medicare costs can vary depending on the parts you choose, your income, and the coverage you need.
 Common costs include:

-• Premiums: Monthly amounts paid for Part B, Part C, or Part D.
+Premiums: Monthly payments for Medicare parts B, C, or D.

 Many individuals may also qualify for programs to help cover these costs, such as Medicare Savings Programs or Medicaid.